MikeMoore63/cveBQParser/README.md

 Script is python 2.7 based
 Requires googlle sdk installled including bq command line tool To run install you must be llogged in and have created dataset for tables and views first and at lleast have editor rights on the dataset.

+Once environment variables set and logged in basic install is

+bash ./mkcve.sh

+To download parses and load daat into current dates partition after environment variables set is

+bash ./ldcve.sh